 Another enveloped but generally thought of as homebody virus – RSV – also comprises only a few distinct viruses.
 But it’s starting to show signs of stirring.
 Perhaps the childcare hideout theory applies to them as well as they also thrive among the young.

 Lots of testing, no enveloped viruses but plenty of naked ones

 While we can say physical distancing has reduced our flu season – we also expect it should have reduced the presence of common cold viruses to the same extent.
 All things being equal.
 Even with massive testing of all types of illness, we’d expect to find flu and RSV and PIV among those cases, if they were around.
 But they aren’t.
 And yet RVs and hAdVs are.

 While there is no clear-cut answer for the question of what the rampant rise in rhinovirus detection really means, it’s pretty clear that if we ever see a brand new RV turn up, to which we have no immunity…we’ll have even more trouble containing it than we have SARS-CoV-2.
 And there’s no guarantee it would “only” causes common colds.
 Rhinoviruses know us well, perhaps even better than we know them.

 Here we have yet another fascinating question arising from this pandemic.
-It hints at how much research – basic and not very complex research on the respiratory viruses we have live with every day, from birth until death for hundreds or more years – simply has yet been done.
+It hints at how much research – basic and not very complex research on the respiratory viruses we live with every day, from birth until death and have for hundreds or more years – simply has yet been done.